 Support the NRA?
 No problem – stickk offers a range of anti-charities.

 Expect your success rate to double once you put money on the line.

-1. Visualize completion of a desired goal – you’ve finally lost that weight, completed that project, developed a meditation habit.
+1. Visualize completion of the desired goal – you've finally lost that weight, completed that project, developed a meditation habit.
 Hone in on the most positive aspect of having made the change.

 2. Write down or verbalize an implementation intention for each of the obstacles you identified, in the form ‘when [trigger], I will [action]‘.
 For example,: